 - Use enough spacing between the paragraphs to make the text easier to read.

-- Make use of CSS to create sections that stand out and break the text into smaller more manageable parts.
+- Use CSS to create sections that stand out and break the text into smaller, more manageable parts.

 Images are important for presentation purposes.
 They make a page more interesting and easier to understand.

-One of the biggest problems with images is that they add to the loading speed of a page.
+The biggest problems with images are that search engines don’t understand them and that they add to the loading speed of a page.

 - Use original images.
 If you need to use an existing image from the web you need to reference the source.

-- Optimise the size of the images – the smaller the size (in bytes) of the image the better.
+- Optimize the size of the images – the smaller the size (in bytes) of the image the better.

 - Use an ALT tag to describe the image – This helps search engines understand what the image is about.

-- Use a Content Delivery Network – If you have a lot of images in a single page you can use a CDN service that will make your page load faster.
-In simple terms, your images will be hosted and served by a number of servers and this speeds up the loading process.
+- Use a Content Delivery Network – If you have a lot of images on a single page you can use a CDN service that will make your page load faster.
+In simple terms, your images will be hosted and served by a number of servers, and this speeds up the loading process.

-Optimizing your URLS is important for maximum SEO.
+Optimizing your URLs is important for maximum SEO.
 It has two parts.
-The first part is URL optimization and the second is URL structure.
+The first part is URL optimization and the second is the URL structure.

 A permanent link (also known as a slug) is the unique URL of each page.